Loughborough Grammar School: Academics

 Candidates sit an entrance examination to gain admission to the school, in January of Year 6, so as to enter Year 7 at the age of 11.
 However, the middle school system that still prevails in North West Leicestershire led the School to introduce a smaller Year 6 intake for pupils leaving their primary schools after Year 5, as happens in a middle school system.
 There is also a 13+ exam, for those wishing to enter at Year 9, and 16+ entrance based on GCSE performance for boys wishing to enter at Sixth Form level.

 In keeping with many other Independent Schools, the choice of subjects at the school tends to be more traditional.
+The school teaches 28 subjects at A Level.
 The most popular subjects at A Level are Mathematics, History, Biology, Chemistry, Physics and Geography.
 Subjects such as Business Studies, Psychology and Physical Education have been introduced at A Level in recent years.

 In 2025, 58% of entries at GCSE level were at grades 9-7 (A*-A), with 39% being at 9-8 (A*).
 In the same year at A-level, 45% of entries were graded at A*-A, with 18% of entries being graded at A*.
 30 students had a clear sweep of AAA or higher at A-level.

 At GCSE, the maximum class size is 24 pupils, although most classes typically contain between 16 and 20 students.
 A-level classes are generally smaller, with an average of around 12 students per class.
 Many subjects at A-level are taught co-educationally with girls from the High School.